 As a nontraditional student, Navickas approaches his courses differently than the average Penn Stater.
 Some aspects of college life, such as paying for school, are simpler.
 Others, such as readjusting to the typical classroom setting, took him some time.

 “The military is a great career with so many benefits,” he said.
-“The GI Bill covers my tuition and I get a book stipend and housing allowance.
+“My tuition is covered and I get a book stipend and housing allowance.
 But coming back to school was also a completely different stress than active duty.
 At first, it was hard — but once you get into a routine, it’s not so bad.”

 Rather than separating his service from his studies, Navickas has used his military career to guide his academic goals.
 He completed his IST internship with the Department of Justice’s Cyber Division, where he hopes to obtain a full-time job after graduation.